Dr. Jared Ortiz, Executive Director and Co-Founder

 Carly McShane, Campus Missionary

 Carly McShane was born and raised in Normal, Illinois and yes, she is aware that is it quite peculiar to be from a town called Normal.
 Carly is a recent graduate of Hope College (‘17) where she studied Church History and Theology.
 She also minored in Dance.
 While attending Hope, Carly lived in an intentional Christian community of students called the Emmaus Scholars.
 Additionally, she worked for Residential Life and the Religion Department.
 Carly was received into the Catholic Church during her final year of school.
-She is excited to work for an organization that has been such an essential component of her time in college.
-Carly can be reached via email at firstname.lastname@example.org.
+Carly can be reached at email@example.com.